Markov processes on time-like graphs: Time-like graphs

-(iii) We will say that a sequence $\{\GG_j\}_{1\leq j \leq k}$ is a \emph{tower} of NCC$^*$-graphs if all graphs in the sequence are NCC$^*$ and for every $j>1$, $\GG_j$ is constructed from $\GG_{j-1}$ as in part (ii) of the definition.
+\item We will say that a sequence $\{\GG_j\}_{1\leq j \leq k}$ is a \textit{tower} of NCC$^*$-graphs if all graphs in the sequence are NCC$^*$, and for every $j>1$, $\GG_j$ is constructed from $\GG_{j-1}$ as in part (ii) of the definition. \end{longlist}} \end{definition} \begin{theorem} \textup{(i)} A TLG is an NCC-graph if and only if it is an NCC$^*$-graph.